An Investigation of the (In)effectiveness of Counterfactually Augmented Data

 Since the test set is unbalanced, we report F1 scores instead of accuracy in this case.

-We observe that on SNLI, CAD is beneficial for OOD generalization only in low data settings ($<$ 2000 examples).
-As the amount of data increases, the comparable SNLI baseline performs better than CAD.
-On BoolQ, we observe that CAD is comparable to the baseline in the low data setting ($\sim$ 1000 examples).
-Surprisingly, models trained on CAD perform worse on the OOD test set with increasing training sizes.
-We suspect this happens since models overfit to the specific perturbation types present in BoolQ CAD.
+For SNLI, CAD is beneficial for OOD generalization only in low data settings ($<$ 2000 examples).
+As the amount of data increases, the comparable SNLI baseline performs better and surpasses the performance of CAD.
+Similarly for BoolQ, we observe that CAD is comparable to the baseline in the low data setting ($\sim$ 1000 examples).
+Surprisingly, more CAD for BoolQ leads to worse OOD performance.
+We suspect this is due to overfitting to the specific perturbation types present in BoolQ CAD.

-To intuitively understand why this happens, note that as we increase the amount of data, the diversity of robust features covered by the seed examples also increases.
+Intuitively, as we increase the amount of data, the diversity of robust features covered by the seed examples also increases.
 On the other hand, the benefit of CAD is restricted to the \emph{perturbed} robust features.
 The plateaued performance of CAD (in the case of NLI) shows that the diversity of perturbations may not increase with the data size as fast as we would like, calling for better crowdsourcing protocols to elicit diverse edits from workers.